compasjs/compas/docs/features/background-jobs.md

   based on the specific `cronExpression`.
 Jos created will have a default priority of '4'.

 Every job runs with a timeout.
-It is determined in the following order:
+This timeout is enforced with an `AbortSignal` on the `event` argument passed to your handler and automatically checked with calls like `eventStart` and `newEventFromEvent`.
+It is determined in the following
+order:

 - Timeout of the specific job, via `handlerTimeout` property.
 Should be used sporadically